Worst Restaurant Food Poisonings of the Past 40 Years

 1977’s Trini & Carmen’s Hot Pepper Sauce

 One of the earliest food poisoning cases covered by national media occurred in Pontiac, Michigan.
 Trini & Carmen’s was a very popular Mexican restaurant in the Detroit suburbs.
 In March 1977, customers reported symptoms of food poisoning.
 The cause was traced to the used of homemade hot sauce using home-canned jalapeño peppers.
-Fifty-eight people became ill resulting in one of the largest outbreaks of botulism in U.S. history.
+58 people became ill, resulting in one of the largest outbreaks of botulism in U.S. history.
 The restaurant was temporarily shut down and jars of contaminated peppers were seized.
 No deaths were reported.

-Trini and Carmen’s remains in operation today as is still one of the most popular Mexican restaurants in the Detroit area.
+Trini and Carmen’s remains in operation today as it is still one of the most popular Mexican restaurants in the Detroit area.

 Restaurant Food Safety